aspose-3d/Aspose.3D-Doc-md/net/release-notes/release-notes-2015/aspose-3d-for-net-1-2-0-release-notes/_index.md

 Collada/3ds and some other files uses Target/Direction to set Light/Camera's orientation.

-Added more member methods and operator overloadings for Vector2/Quaternion.
+Added more member methods and operator overloads for Vector2/Quaternion.

 It's used for internal calculation, and also useful for customers.